How Much Does it Cost to Fix a Furnace in Canada?

 The type of furnace you have, whether electric or gas, will determine the amount you pay for its repairs.
 In most cases, electric furnaces usually cost approximately $300, which is less than the $375 to $1200 for gas furnaces.
-Some service providers will charge for the repairs per hour, depending on how complicated the problem is.
+Some service providers will charge for the furnace repair in Toronto per hour, depending on how complicated the problem is.
 When it comes to HVACs, you will pay between $50 to $150.
 Furnace repair charges also differ depending on the type.
 For instance, electric furnaces will cost between $150 to $500 to repair, depending on the damage level.
-On the other hand, the cost of repairing gas and oil furnaces range between $300 and $1200.
+On the other hand, the cost of repairing gas and oil furnaces ranges between $300 and $1200.

 To repair the flame sensor, you will pay between $75 and $250, while the transformer will cost $100 to $175.
 Heat exchanger, thermocouple, and thermostat cost between $100-$200, $100-$250, and $100-$600, respectively.
 If your blower motor capacitor is damaged, you will be charged at least $150 and at most $450.